bixb922/viper-examples/README.md

 A viper `int` is different to the ```int``` we know in MicroPython, which is still available in viper decorated functions as  ```builtins.int```.
 Hence this document will make a difference between a "viper ```int``` opposed to a ```builtins.int```.

 It is advisable to be aware at all times that `viper int` and `builtins.int` are different data types.

 ### Viper integer constants
 Viper integer constants are in the range -2\*\*30 to 2\*\*30-1.
 When you assign a viper constant to a variable, it automatically is a viper `int`.

-Integer expressions are evaluated to a integer at compile time.

 Be aware: integer constants don't have the full range of values a viper int value can hold.
 See next section for a discussion of this.
 See [here](##-making-sure-a-viper-int-is-a-viper-int) for a way to deal with integer constants.

+Integer expressions are evaluated compile time and reduced to a constant.

 ### Create viper ```int``` by assigning a value
 As it is usual in Python, a viper variable is of type viper ```int``` when  you assign viper ```int```value, either as a constant, integer expression or with the int() function. for example: